 Normally, we suggest launching your course to your own email list, but we get it: Not everyone has a massive list to market to right now.
 It’s never too late to get started building your list, and we encourage you to build your list for a few reasons:

-- Email lists make accessing your audience easy.
-On social media, the algorithms are ever-changing and you never know if your audience is actually seeing the content you share.
+Email lists make accessing your audience easy.
+On social media, the algorithms are ever-changing and you want to make sure your audience is actually seeing the content you share.

-- Your email list is interested in your niche.
-If they weren’t, they probably wouldn’t have opted in to your list in the first place.
-It’s easier to market to a group that you know has some familiarity with and interest in your product.
+Your email list is interested in your niche.
+It’s easier to market to a group that you know has some familiarity with and interest in your product and your voice.

 What if I have a product but no audience yet?